Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “0” if PowerSave disable successfully, else “-1” if error occurs.
+This function returns "0" if PowerSave disable successfully, else "-1" if error occurs.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “WiFi.h” must be included to use the class function.
+.. note :: "WiFi.h" must be included to use the class function.

 **WiFiClass:: setHostname**
 ---------------------------